Clarisagonzalez/Project-3/README.md

 their financial goals through seamless contributions.

 ## Installation
+1. Npm install
+2. Npm Start

 ## Getting Started

+When clicking on the deployed site.
+You will be able to sign up and begin exploring the page.
+You can create your own campaign as well as donate to one!

 ## Deployment

-Visit our [deployed site](https://unity-fund-erno.onrender.com/)to experience UnityFund in action!
+Visit our [deployed site](https://unity-fund-erno.onrender.com/) to experience UnityFund in action!

 ## Visuals